hex0cter/tech-notes/src/linux-unix/common-tips/how-to-shrink-a-dynamically-expanding-guest-virtualbox-image-1.md

   * You’ll get another menu, towards the bottom there should be the option to “Drop to root shell prompt”
   * Run _df_ and look for the mount point that’s that the biggest – this is where all your files are, and is the one we’ll need to run zerofree against.
 For the rest of this guide, we’ll assume it’s /dev/sda1
   * The following three commands (thanks, [VirtualBox forum](http://forum.virtualbox.org/viewtopic.php?f=6&p=148554)!) stop background services that we can’t have running:
+    *  service rsyslog stop
     *  _service network-manager stop_
     *  _killall dhclient_
-    *  _
-      *  _

-`Daniel's notes: For me I just booted into the recovery mode of Ubuntu by pressing and holding the left shift key during start up.
-Then I chose Drop to root shell prompt.`
+> Daniel's notes: For me I just booted into the recovery mode of Ubuntu by pressing and holding the left shift key during start up.
+Then I chose Drop to root shell prompt.

-_
-_
   * Once they’ve stopped, you can re-mount the partition as readonly (zerofree needs this)
     *  _mount -n -o remount,ro -t ext3 /dev/sda1 /_
   * You can now run zerofree
+    * _zerofree -v /dev/sda1_
   * Finally, shut down the VM
+    * _shutdown -h now_

 ##### If it’s a Windows VM

 You’ll need to run _sdelete_ ; I’ve never done this, but there are instructions on that [here](https://sites.google.com/site/xiangyangsite/home/technical-tips/linux-unix/common-tips/compacting-virtualbox-disk-images---windows-guests):

-`Daniel's note: Run **_VBoxManage.exe list hdds_** to list all disks.`
+> Daniel's note: Run **_VBoxManage.exe list hdds_** to list all disks.

-` Instructions for Windows are here: `https://sites.google.com/site/xiangyangsite/home/technical-tips/linux-unix/common-tips/compacting-virtualbox-disk-images---windows-guests
+Instructions for Windows are here: <https://sites.google.com/site/xiangyangsite/home/technical-tips/linux-unix/common-tips/compacting-virtualbox-disk-images---windows-guests>

 3\.
 Shrink the VM